eblot/pyftdi/README.rst

 PyFtdi does not depend on any other native library, and only uses standard Python modules.

+To use the serial port feature of PyFtdi, the pyserial_ 2.5 or above should be installed.

 Python_ 2.6 or above is required.
 Python_ 3.x is not yet supported.